Injured in a truck accident in Nevada? You may be entitled to big compensation

 - the defendant’s breach of duty proximately caused the plaintiff’s injuries.2

 Truck drivers owe other drivers the duty to drive safely.
-If a truck driver gets distracted and consequently causes a crash that injures someone, the truck driver was negligent against the victim.
+If a truck driver gets distracted – or suffers from driver fatigue – and consequently causes a crash that injures someone, the truck driver was negligent against the victim.

 To prove that a defendant committed negligence per se in Nevada, the plaintiff would need to show the following: